*ECB101 Principles of Microeconomics (4)

 Equips students from all disciplines to manage personal and family financial life in ways both faithful to biblical principles and financially sound.
 Course covers practical topics such as managing credit and debt, investing, planning for retirement, taxes, charitable giving, estate planning and insurance.
+Does not count for any majors, minors, or concentrations in the department.
 Prerequisite: junior or senior standing.

 ECB211 Statistics in Business and Economics (4)

 Explores basic tools of descriptive and inferential statistics; applies probability theory, estimation, hypothesis testing, and regression techniques to business and economic analysis.